 There's a lot for you to learn, so we'll keep this simple and detail the following items:

 Speckled trout begin spring inside of the marsh, where it is "fresher" and the salinity much lower.
 This is fine, because speckled trout can tolerate salinity so low that it is nearly fresh!
+They were "inside" because that is where they rode out the winter pattern.
+But they cannot remain there the rest of the year!

 This is because they need saltier water in order to spawn, about 15-17ppt, and will make their way from the "inside" of the marsh to the "outside" where that saltier water is.
+As specks make their way toward the outer coast of Louisiana, they tend to pile up at the MRGO Long Rocks for a place to rest and eat.

 This explains why the Long Rocks aren't particularly abuzz with speckled trout in December: their needs have them eating somewhere else.
 It is the alignment of the necessary conditions and circumstances that cause them to be at this hot spot.